 The integrated curriculum of the Pre-MBA program was also remarkable.
 The courses, lecture styles, and professors taught us about management, and the different ways students could run businesses.
-The real life case competition we worked on was intense, as we had to integrate two weeks worth of learning to pitch the perfect proposal.
+The real-life case competition we worked on was intense, as we had to integrate two weeks worth of learning to pitch the perfect proposal.

-Our case presentation won the first place by “people’s choice”, but the judges awarded us second place based on creativity, presentation, content, style, and appeal to audience.
+Our case presentation won the first place by “people’s choice”, but the judges awarded us second place based on creativity, presentation, content, style, and appeal to an audience.

 On my birthday, the pre-MBA students surprised me by organizing a dinner and karaoke night which was well attended.
 It was phenomenal.
-I am constantly in touch with my new friends and we update each other on new opportunities everyday.
+I am constantly in touch with my new friends and we update each other on new opportunities every day.

 I learned a lot from the Yale Pre-MBA and I encourage each and every student to take up this opportunity.
 A big thank you to Ashesi and all others who specifically manage such programs; it was just incredible!